Blog

 Secure network architecture for IoT: SASE, segmentation, and cloud security

 As IoT devices proliferate across enterprise networks, designing a secure network architecture becomes increasingly important.
 Implementing Secure Access Service Edge (SASE) solutions provides a unified approach to secure network connectivity and access control for all devices, including IoT endpoints.
 SASE integrates security features directly into the network infrastructure, ensuring that every connection—regardless of location or device type—is protected.
+Securing cloud environments is also essential, requiring robust encryption, access controls, and continuous monitoring to protect sensitive data and applications stored in the cloud.

 In addition to SASE, deploying intrusion detection and prevention systems enables organizations to monitor network traffic continuously and identify potential threats before they can cause harm.
+When developing secure architectures, it is important to consider the key components of enterprise network security, such as firewalls, endpoint protection, and identity management.

 Enable continuous monitoring and incident response